ealva-com/eAlvaBrainz/README.md

 may be used as examples or a starting point:
 * Moshi annotated data classes for codegen and json adapter generation
 * Moshi custom json adapter copied form codegen and modified to support a name possibly being of 2 types
-* Moshi combination of data class style, annotations, and adatpers to support the Null Object Pattern
+* Moshi combination of data class style, annotations, and adapters to support the Null Object Pattern
 * Moshi annotation and adapter to support a fallback strategy for items missing from json (part of Null Object pattern)
+* Moshi adapter that peeks names to determine which subtype to instantiate
 * Retrofit interfaces defined with suspend or returning a flow
 * Retrofit, OkHttp, and Moshi builders to fully support the Rest client
 * Coroutine test strategy with a JUnit rule and a test dispatcher (test concurrent code)